Deng Xiaoping: Assessment

 Deng has been called the "architect of contemporary China" and is widely considered to have been one of the most influential figures of the 20th century.
 He was the Time Person of the Year in 1978 and 1985, the third Chinese leader (after Chiang Kai-shek and his wife Soong Mei-ling) and the fourth time for a communist leader (after Joseph Stalin, picked twice; and Nikita Khrushchev) to be selected.

-Deng is remembered primarily for the economic reforms he initiated while paramount leader of the People's Republic of China, which pivoted China towards a market economy, led to high economic growth, increased standards of living of hundreds of millions, expanded personal and cultural freedoms, and substantially integrated the country into the world economy.
+Deng is remembered primarily for the reform and opening up he initiated while paramount leader of the People's Republic of China, which pivoted China towards a market economy, led to high economic growth, increased standards of living of hundreds of millions, expanded personal and cultural freedoms, and substantially integrated the country into the world economy.
 More people were lifted out of poverty during his leadership than during any other time in human history, attributed largely to his reforms.
 For this reason, some have suggested that Deng should have been awarded the Nobel Peace Prize.
 Deng is also credited with reducing the cult of Mao Zedong and with bringing an end to the chaotic era of the Cultural Revolution.
 Furthermore, his strong-handed tactics have been credited with keeping the People's Republic of China unified, in contrast to the other major Communist power of the time, the Soviet Union, which collapsed in 1991.

 However, Deng is also remembered for human rights violations and for numerous instances of political violence.
 As paramount leader, he oversaw the Tiananmen Square massacre; afterwards, he was influential in the Communist Party's domestic cover-up of the event.
 Furthermore, he is associated with some of the worst purges during Mao Zedong's rule; for instance, he ordered an army crackdown on a Muslim village in Yunnan which resulted in the deaths of 1,600 people, including 300 children.

+Moreover, Deng Xiaoping's economic reforms initiated the path toward a market economy which ultimately led to the conditions for the accelerating privatization and restructuring of state-owned enterprises (SOEs) in the mid-to-late 1990s.
+This period, carried out by his successors who were acting on the momentum of his policies, involved a much more aggressive and systemic dismantling of the inefficient state-owned sector, which resulted in massive layoffs collectively known as Xiagang (下岗: step down from the post) as the state reneged on its promises of permanent employment and welfare benefits.
+While these reforms improved enterprise efficiency, they also culminated in the significant deterioration of labor rights and rising inequality in the subsequent decades.